kvtrishagautam/Inclusify/README.md

 - **High Contrast Mode**: Switch to high contrast colors for better readability
 - **Link Highlighting**: Make links more visible with background highlighting
 - **Focus Mode**: Highlight text under the cursor for better focus
-- **Text-to-Speech**: Read selected text aloud with adjustable speed and voice

 - **Reading Mode**: Simplify pages by removing distractions
 - **Dyslexia Ruler**: Add a ruler that follows your cursor
 - **Magnifier**: Zoom in on content